DATA-413/613 Data Science

 Quizzes

-• We will have four closed book, closed computer, closed notes, closed calculator quizzes for a total of 40% of the grade (about 10% each).
+• We will have four closed book, closed computer, closed notes, closed calculator quizzes for a total of 50% of the grade.

 • My intention is to make these straightforward (no trick questions).
 But you will still have to know the material to do well on them.